kammitama5/kammitama5.github.io/_posts/2018-8-11-Saturday-August-11th.md

   as well as have all my pull requests.
 I'll also spend tomorrow working on it.
 - I also got a pull request merged today.
 My mentor and myself worked on it via pair-programming, and it was really fun!
 I immediately changed my Linkedin profile to say "I love working on open source".
-I plan to continue, aiming for one every two to three weeks until the end of the year.
+I plan to continue, aiming for one (Pull request) every two to three weeks until the end of the year.
 I think that this is very achievable.
 I also plan to reach out for help if I get stuck, of course.

 ## So two meetings